 Nursing: Since the nursing program’s founding in 1962, more than 4,000 nurses across the country call Madonna University their alma mater.
-98 percent of students are employed within one year of graduating.
+Within one year of graduating, 98 percent of students are employed.
 The nursing simulation labs transform nursing education, bridging theory and practice in patient care.

 Sign Language Studies: The new larger lab provides double the workstations for students practicing and preparing portfolios.
 Currently a state interpreter test site, Madonna is poised to become a national test center.

 Support services: A student to faculty ratio of 12:1 ensures personal attention in small classes.
 Hundreds of students receive additional tutoring through the Center for Personalized Instruction, Writing Center, and Office of Disability Resources.

 Educational access: True to its mission of making a college education accessible, Madonna has outreach centers in Gaylord, Macomb, and southwest Detroit, where the underserved and disadvantaged attend classes.

 Affordable: More than 85 percent of the student body receives scholarships and grants.